The Rock Scene of The Sixties

 Jorgen Ingmann

 My childhood in the 50s was characterized by Jorgen Ingmann, who started his one man recordings in the beginning of this decade.
-He is in a class of his own.
+He was in a class of his own.
 Especially I admired his playing in "Echo Boogie".

 nnnnnnnnnnnnnnnnnnnnnnnnnnnnnnnnn nnnnnnnnnnnnnnnnnnnnnnnnnnnnnnnnn

 I was a young man at twelve when The Shadows released their first (and best) LP in 1959.
-Bassist Jet Harris was my favorite, especially in jazzy "Nivram" - which is "Marvin" spelled backwards.
+Bassist Jet Harris was my favorite, especially in jazzy tunes like "Nivram" - which is "Marvin" spelled backwards.
 Many Shadows tunes are written by Jerry Lordan, who lead an exciting life (find him on The Shadows page).

 Members of The Shadows first LP from 1959: